bhagwat-rahul/cool-stuff/notes/parallelism.md

 and barriers ensure that no more than x things use a resource at the same time. internally these are implemented using atomics.

-these locks/spawns and other constructs will also build dag's or dependency graphs that you then need to follow. a good part of what things like pytorch, etc. do
+these locks/spawns and other constructs will also build dag's (directed acyclic graphs) or dependency graphs that you then need to follow. a good part of what things like pytorch, etc. do is this.